 In-app NPS Survey

-Net Promoter Score helps understand user satisfaction and user sentiment right when they are in-app.
-A study found that companies with an in-app NPS survey experience a 5% increase in customer retention, which translates into an annual savings of $1,000 per customer for the company.
+Net Promoter Score helps understand user satisfaction and sentiment right when they are in-app.
+A study found that companies with an in-app NPS survey experience a 5% increase in customer retention, translating into an annual savings of $1,000 per customer.

 In-app NPS surveys are a great way to keep your customers engaged and happy.
-They provide you with customer feedback and insights on how to improve your app.
+They provide you with customer feedback and insights on improving your app.
 NPS surveys are used to measure customer satisfaction and loyalty.
 The survey is usually done during or after the customer has used the product or service.

 In-app NPS surveys provide a new way for businesses to get customer feedback.
 It gives them real-time data that can be analyzed to improve their products and services.